Possibility of forming a stable Bose-Einstein condensate of $2\,^{3}\!S_1$ positronium atoms

 where $\lambda$ is a large positive number and $\phi_{1\,^{3}\!{S}_1}({\rbo}_i-{\rbo}_j)$ is the wave function of $\text{Ps}(1\,^{3}\!{S}_1)$.
 Since a wave function with a nonzero overlap with the $\text{Ps}(1\,^{3}\text{S}_1)$ orbital tends to increase the energy, an eigenfunction of $ H +\lambda \hat{P}$ for a low energy level will have a very small overlap with $\phi_{1\,^{3}\text{S}_1}$.
 The OPP method was first introduced by Krasnopolsky and Kukulin \cite{krasnopol1974exclusion} in 1974.
 Mitroy and Ryzhikh performed a comprehensive numerical investigation on the effects due to different $\lambda$ and different sizes of basis sets~\cite{MITROY1999103} and found that the energies calculated with OPP will converge to those of the $\hat{Q}\hat{H}\hat{Q}$ Hamiltonian in the projection operator method~\cite{Ryzhikh_1998}, a method that has been widely used in studying atomic and molecular resonant and excited states.
 Compared to the $\hat{Q}\hat{H}\hat{Q}$ method, the OPP method is easier to apply for scattering problems.

 The $(e^{+}e^{+}e^-e^-)$ system possesses rich symmetries including the electron interchange symmetry, the positron interchange symmetry, the inversion parity, and the charge parity.
 These symmetries can be described by a permutation group isomorphous to the molecular point group $D_{2h}$.
 A detailed analysis of the symmetries is presented in Ref.~\cite{PhysRevLett.92.043401}.
-For the fully spin-aligned $\text{Ps}^{*}$-$\text{Ps}^{*}$ scattering, the total spin operators $\hat{ \bf S}^2$ and $\hat{ \bf S}_z$ have good quantum numbers $S=S_z=2$.
+For the fully spin-aligned $\text{Ps}^{*}$-$\text{Ps}^{*}$ scattering, the total spin operators $\hat{ \bf S}^2$ and $\hat{ \bf S}_z$ have good quantum numbers $S=S_z=2$, and this scattering state can be classified according to the irreducible representations of the $D_{2h}$ group as $B_1$ symmetry.
 In the calculation of the $s$-wave elastic scattering, even parities are used for both inversion and charge conjugation.
 After taking these symmetries into account, the total symmetry projector applied to the spacial part of the basis function is $(1+P_{02} P_{13})(1-P_{01})(1- P_{23})$, where $P_{ij}$ is the permutation of the spatial coordinates of particles $i$ and $j$.

+The Hamiltonian operator which is evaluated in the variational calculation usually commutes with all the permutation operators.
+Therefore we can perform a convenient implementation where all the permutational operators are applied to the ket

+In the OPP method, The projection operators do not commute with all the permutation operators.
+The total symmetry projector $\mathcal{P}=(1+P_{02} P_{13})(1-P_{01})(1- P_{23})$, adapting wave function to the correct $B_1$ symmetry actually, should be applied on both bra and ket.
+The matrix elements of Hamiltonian operator and OPP operator are written as

+,which makes convergence rather slower.
+Meanwhile the OPP operator $\lambda \hat{P}$ could result in linear dependence problems.
+Variational calculation became numerically unstable with respect to further enlargement of the ECG basis.

 Of crucial importance to this work is the use of explicitly correlated Gaussians (ECGs)~\cite{boys60,singer60,cencek93a,suzuki98a} to describe the Coulomb interaction between the charged particles.
 An ECG basis can not only describe the correlations among the charged particles, but also allows us to evaluate the Hamiltonian matrix elements analytically.
 After separating out the center-of-mass motion from the $(e^{+}e^{+}e^-e^-)$ system, an ECG can be written in the form